xames3/xa/docs/source/explained/eli5/index.rst

 learned over the years by relating theoretical or invisible concepts to our practical, tangible world.

-.. rubric:: Making it click!
+.. rubric:: Making it click!!
 .. rubric::
     In my experience as an engineer and a professor, the biggest hurdle isn't the code itself, it's the **need to imagine** a complex, invisible process.